|

 perspective on life because of our experience in it.
 There is a value

 there, though in today's society it is generally ignored.)
+Now to the tragic aspect.
+Terry,

 as gifted as he was in the ring, had so little personal discipline.